minamarkham/cupcake/src/content/posts/pantsuit.md

 To make sure that color-blind and low-vision users could easily see our content, the design team made some adjustments to our initial color palette to provide better contrast between background and text elements.

-{% figure '_Homepage elements before and after color contrast fixes._' %}
+{% figure "/assets/images/pantsuit/1RngcpTaRJE9jenUA2lMsZg.jpeg", "", '_Homepage elements before and after color contrast fixes._' %}
-{% image "/assets/images/pantsuit/1RngcpTaRJE9jenUA2lMsZg.jpeg", "" %}
-{% endfigure %}

 In addition to proper use of hierarchy and contrast, we implemented separate focus states from hover states to provide keyboard-only users the visual feedback they need when navigating a page.